 WASHINGTON, D.C. — The nation’s capital is a crossroads where elected officials meet with their constituents or special interest groups, and where visible efforts to maintain law and order contrast starkly with numerous signs calling for left-wing violence.

 A sign reading, “Call the exterminator.
-The White House is full of vermin!” appeared Monday morning, seemingly calling for the extermination of President Donald Trump, Vice President J.D.
+The White House is full of vermin!”
+(Whitehouse) appeared Monday morning, seemingly calling for the extermination of President Donald Trump, Vice President J.D.
 Vance, and other officials.
 This comes shortly after the political assassination of Charlie Kirk, raising concerns about the growing rhetoric surrounding political violence.

 With left-wing political violence reportedly increasing, there are calls for the U.S. Capitol Police and D.C.
 Metropolitan Police (MPD) to take these threats more seriously.
 The signs, which are often changed out for new ones targeting conservative figures, have become a common sight around Capitol Hill.